mehedishubho/devsroom-mess-manager/README.md

 <div align="center">

-# Mess Management Application Using Laravel
+# Mess Management Application Using Laravel 13 + Tyro Dashboard

 **Run a full mess month end-to-end from a phone — meals, bazar, payments, month-close, and correct member bills — without spreadsheets and without arguing about who owes what.**